timbroderick/Rdice/README.md

 ## Bug report

-If you find misbehaviours of errors please do not hesitate to open an issue and report in the corresponding GitHub page - or directly contacting me.
+If you find misbehaviours or errors please do not hesitate to open an issue and report it the corresponding GitHub page - or to directly contact me.
+Any feedback is greatly appreciated.